danielealbano/cachegrand/docs/architecture/hashtable.md

 The hashtable in cachegrand leverage the same approach and keeps the hashes and the key-values split in two different arrays, the most frequent operation is searching and comparing hashes, having them all sequentially really helps to improve the performances.
 The hashtable also reasons in terms of cache-lines and keeps 14 hashes in one single cache-line, reserving some space for some metadata that help with the GETs and with the UPSERTs ops.

-With the data organized in this way cachegrand get up to a 400% speed bump when searching for an hash!
+With the data organized in this way cachegrand get up to a 400% speed bump when searching for a hash!

 ![Data-Oriented Design Linear Search](../images/architecture-hashtable-dod-linear-search.png)